colbyford/msgen/README.md

 <h3 align = "right">Colby T. Ford, Ph.D.</h3>
 <img align="right" src="https://raw.githubusercontent.com/colbyford/msgen/master/img/msgen_hex.png" alt="msgen icon" width="200">

+## Description

+The Microsoft Genomics service in Azure can power genome sequencing using a cloud implementation of the Burrows-Wheeler Aligner (BWA) and the Genome Analysis Toolkit (GATK) for secondary analysis.
+The pipeline can take in multiple FASTQ and BAM files and provides alignment and variant outputs.

 ## Installation

 You can install the latest stable version from GitHub using the following command: